Cheapest Investment Platforms

 Most platforms offer the same fees across wrappers, but not always, and the cheapest can differ:

-• Stocks and Shares ISA: fee-free platforms are cheapest for ETFs and shares, and several (including Scottish Widows and Barclays) charge nothing for funds too if you invest regularly.
+• Stocks and Shares ISA: commission-free platforms are cheapest for ETFs and shares, and several (including Scottish Widows and Barclays) charge nothing for funds too if you invest regularly.
 See the ISA comparison.

-• SIPP: fee-free for accumulation, but check drawdown if you are near retirement.
+• SIPP: no platform fee for accumulation, but check drawdown if you are near retirement.
 See the SIPP comparison.

 • General Investment Account: for money outside your ISA and pension allowances.
 See the GIA comparison.